wojciech12/template_project_go/slides/slides.md

 <!-- _class: lead -->
 ## Dev with AI

-- Hype vs slot-machine
+- dev < dev with AI
 - Continuously evolving
-- dev < dev + AI
+- A lot of noise

 ---
 <!-- _class: lead -->